cloudvista/adoc-drawio/README.md

 # architecture
 overview of the Vista architecture
+https://www.hardhats.org is an authoritative source describing Vista's architecture